[Update: 4/5/2021. Incorporated the text of my letter into the post for your viewing pleasure. Also made a few tweaks here and there.]

 But, don’t be too hard on the USPTO.
 As Joe told me before, their hands are tied by case law.
 Case law, in the case of LIFEGUARD, favors the big brand even when a homeschooling mom can point out how they’re not playing fair.

 Bottom line, the various companies (it may all be the same company with different names over the years) who own/have owned the trademarks for LIFEGUARD and LIFE GUARD have monopolized all commerce related to products used by lifeguards since 1938.

 1938!
 Legalized extortion via licensing for over eighty years.
 It was registered in what can only be called a historic case of myopia.

 View my letter here.
 (In a fit of caution I redacted the attorney and client names from the letter.
 I don’t even know if the intended recipient will ever read this, so it seemed prudent to do so.)
+My letter follows below.

 Many thanks to Seth Godin for inspiring me to try to make a ruckus.
 I hope it does somebody good.

 December 7, 2019